rafaelxky/SmartServiceHub/README.md

 # SmartServiceHub
 A full-stack Java + Preact service marketplace with AI-powered recommendations and real-time chat.
-You can create a service post to request a service and other users can comment and accept you proposal.
+You can create a service post to request a service and other users can comment and accept your proposal.

 ## Table of Contents